Building-maintenance-colleagues-talking

 By analysing parameters like vibration patterns and thermal conditions, PdM enables maintenance teams to schedule interventions that prevent unexpected failures and minimise equipment downtime.

-Regularly lubricating moving parts to reduce friction and prevent premature wear, which is crucial for mechanical longevity.
+• Lubrication: Regularly lubricating moving parts to reduce friction and prevent premature wear is crucial for mechanical longevity.

 At a broader level, preventive maintenance encompasses the maintenance of the physical facility that supports various electrical and mechanical systems.

-This includes tasks such as ensuring that HVAC systems and electrical systems are functioning properly as well as meeting current regulations and confirming that critical life safety systems and equipment are working correctly.
+This includes tasks such as ensuring that HVAC systems and electrical systems are functioning properly and in compliance with regulations.

 What Are The Advantages Of Preventive Maintenance?